Skip to content

 Create a Number Flag

-Omitting the values parameter creates an unconstrained flag — any number is valid.
+Omit values for an unconstrained number flag — any number is valid.
 Useful for tunables like thresholds, retry counts, and timeouts.

 python